5 Best Places to Live in Hertfordshire

 This town gives a peaceful village life vibe that is perfect for those who want a slower pace.
 It’s one of the safest towns in Hertfordshire and has lots to offer, including its theatre, restaurants and shops.

-The town centre has plenty of things going on – there are fine examples such as three pubs that have been around since Victorian times!
+The town center has plenty of things going on – there are fine examples such as three pubs that have been around since Victorian times!

 There are many essential places nearby like Stansted Airport or the renowned Cambridge University.